NAVI, Ukraine’s esports powerhouse, will drop some Russian players, says CEO

 Zolotarov: I was born in the Soviet Union, and I didn’t follow politics [for a time].
 I had a lot of friends in Russia and Belarus since I began playing “Counter-Strike.”
 It was the year 2000.
 We played the same tournaments.
 We met in Moscow, in Kyiv, in Donetsk, in St. Petersburg, Minsk, whatever — and we played “Counter-Strike.”
 I was not super interested in politics at all.

 [Then, in 2004] we had elections, and at that time our country divided into two parts.
 Basically, we had two candidates: one was Western oriented and one was pro-Russian.
 And we all felt — at least in Kyiv — that the majority of our friends, parents, etc. voted for the Western guy.
 But in the end, when they announced the results, the pro-Russian candidate won.
 And that is why students and all the active members of society decided to protest.
 And then we had this Maidan — the first one — when we were asking about recalculating the votes.
 All we were asking was just “calculate it again,” because of irregularities.
-And then they calculated everything again and the Western guy won.
+And then they calculated everything again, and the Western guy won.

 But the picture I saw on Russian TV was fully different.
 They started talking about nationalistic movements, that we were all paid for protesting, etc. But I mean, I was a student and I know that all my friends from university, my parents, were voting for this guy.
 That was the time when I felt like [laughs] something is wrong with Russia.